 Updating Visual Studio 2019 Community Edition (or Higher)

 Ensure your installation has the latest updates.
 This guide relies on the integrated publishing processes from Visual Studio to Azure components.
 As a result, they may need to be frequently updated for Azure components to be deployed.
 To update Visual Studio, select ‘Help’ then ‘Check for updates.’
-Follow prompts to update the installation if required:
+Follow prompts to update the installation if required.